 Scrape down the sides of the bowl.

-With the mixer on low beat in the sour cream and pumpkin puree, followed by the eggs one at a time.
+With the mixer on low beat in the sour cream, pumpkin puree & vanilla extract, followed by the eggs one at a time.
 Only beat until the eggs are just combined.

 Pour the mixture into the prepared pan.

 Bake for 40-45 minutes, or until theres just a slight wobble in the middle of the cheesecake.

 Turn off the oven and open the oven door.
 Allow the cheesecake to cool in the oven with the door open for 30 minutes.

 Then remove from the oven and continue cooling to room temperature.
 Then place the cheesecake in the fridge to chill for at least 4 hours or overnight.